 • Scheduling compliance records

-Summer student worker programs can be successful when districts plan proactively.
+Summer student worker programs can be successful when schools plan proactively.
 The most effective risk controls typically include minor-appropriate job descriptions, a signed “Do Not Assign to Minors” list, structured onboarding, clear supervision boundaries, confidentiality protections, and consistent offboarding documentation.

 For more risk management resources, please contact an Insurance & Risk Management Advisor today.